Risk of burn-through raised at NASA in 1988. Langley wind tunnels to probe shuttle wing thermal questions.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rough Wing + Debris = A Fatal Combination?".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rough Wing + Debris = A Fatal Combination?".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.